AADMR/stackbuilders/README.md

-# stackbuilders
+# Pico y Placa
-This is the stackbuilders' test.
-The program was done in ubuntu 16.04 (python 3)
+->  The program was developed in ubuntu 16.04 LTS (python 3) ->  by Alexis Ademar Llanos Tapia